szaza/set-detector/README.md

 `./gradlew clean build -xtest`<br/>
 `./gradlew bootRun`<br/>
 Now, you can open the http://localhost:8080 and you should be able to upload and recognize cards.
-It should looks like this one:
+It should look like this one:

 <img src="https://github.com/szaza/set-detector/blob/master/samples/set-detector-web.png"
 alt="SET detector web application" title="SET detector web application" width="500"/>

-#### 2) Compile and run the cliens side application
+#### 2) Compile and run the client side application
 * Step #1: modify the configuration file: [Config.java](https://github.com/szaza/set-detector/blob/master/android/src/main/java/edu/tensorflow/client/Config.java)
 Change the **host** and **port** to point to your server.
 It can be either a domain or an ip address.
 If you run the server on localhost you can run the `ifconfig` command on linux or `ipconfig` command on windows in order to obtain your ip address.
 * Step #2: open the project in Android Studio, connect your device to your computer and run the application.
-You also can build the mobile project with Gradle.
+You can also build the mobile project with Gradle.

 ## Previous work
 I reused some parts of my previous project to create this one: